NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 Azure uses the azcopy utility to push and pull data into their cloud object store buckets.
 The azcopy utility can be installed standalone or as part of the larger az cli.
-The “azcopy” command can run either from the user’s local machine or the RDHPCS systems, such as Niagara, mentioned in the next section.
+The “azcopy” command can run either from the user's local machine or the RDHPCS systems, such as Niagara, mentioned in the next section.
 The gsutil utility is already preinstalled on clusters launched through Parallel Works.